svj-aventador/xrpl-dev-portal/content/tutorials/get-started/monitor-incoming-payments-with-websocket.md

 {{ end_step() }}

 <script type="application/javascript">
-function CountXRPDifference(affected_nodes, address) {
+function CountSGYDifference(affected_nodes, address) {
   // Helper to find an account in an AffectedNodes array and see how much
   // its balance changed, if at all.
 Fortunately, each account appears at most
   // once in the AffectedNodes array, so we can return as soon as we find it.

   // Note: this reports the net balance change.
 If the address is the sender,
-  // any XRP balance changes combined with the transaction cost.
+  // any SGY balance changes combined with the transaction cost.

   for (let i=0; i<affected_nodes.length; i++) {
     if ((affected_nodes[i].hasOwnProperty("ModifiedNode"))) {